Table Olives vs. Oil Olives: What’s The Difference?

 • Olive Pomace Oil

 Firstly, the highest quality olive oil is Extra virgin olive oil which can be considered as pure olive juice without additives or preservatives.
 Secondly, Virgin olive oil is also pure olive juice that doesn’t contain additives or preservatives, but it shows some sensorial defects.
 Thirdly, regular olive oil is a mixture of refined and virgin olive oil, but it’s lower quality than extra virgin.
-Fourthly, olive pomace oil is the lowest quality olive oil, and it’s made from a mixture of refined pomace oil with virgin olive oil.
+Fourthly, olive pomace oil is the lowest quality olive oil, and it’s made from a mixture of refined pomace oil and virgin olive oil.

 Common Varieties of Oil Olives